Francisco Dos Santos: Playing career

-Dos Santos began his professional career in Brasil with Botafogo in 1994.
+Dos Santos began his professional career in Brazil with Botafogo in 1994.
 In 1998, he went abroad to Switzerland with FC Kreuzlingen.
 After a season with Kreuzlingen he arrived in Canada to play in the USL A-League with the Toronto Lynx.
 In his first season with the club he led his team in scoring with 13 goals and was awarded the club's offensive player of the year award.
 The following year he repeated his success by once more leading the team in scoring with 9 goals and being named for the second consecutive year in a row the club's offensive player of the year.

 He assisted the club by reaching the postseason the second time in the club's history.
 He contributed in the playoffs by scoring an equalizing goal in a 1–1 tie against the Rochester Rhinos.
 On May 8, 2001, the Toronto Lynx announced the re-signing of Dos Santos for the 2001 season.
 Unfortunately he had a disappointing season with the Lynx appearing only in 10 matches and having a scoring drought.
 It was reported in a press release on July 13, 2001, after having not scored a single goal in 10 matches, Dos Santos was released from his contract.

 After his release from Toronto he signed a contract with the Brampton Hitmen, making his debut on July 15, 2001, in a match against the North York Astros where he recorded a goal in a 2–1 defeat.
 After only appearing in single match for the club he was released along with head coach Paul Kitson from their contracts.
 Dos Santos signed with the Toronto Supra of the Canadian Professional Soccer League for the 2002 season.
 He made his debut for the club in an Open Canada Cup match against the Toronto Croatia.
 In 2003, Dos Santos was transferred to the North York Astros.
 He made his debut for the club on July 21, 2003, in a match against the Mississauga Olympians and scored two goals in 3–1 victory.
 He had a tremendous season with the Astros scoring seven goals for the club.
 He would return to the Supra in 2005, and bring his career to a culmination with another run with North York, and Toronto.

 Dos Santos also had a stint in the National Professional Soccer League with the short lived expansion franchise the Toronto ThunderHawks during the 2000–2001 winter indoor season.
 He helped the ThunderHawks reach the postseason by finishing second in the National Conference, and reached the Conference finals where they were defeated by the Milwaukee Wave.